1871fotc/1871fotc.github.io/docs/research/historic-real-estate-maps.md

 ## Belgrave and Riverview Estate

-The Belgrave and Riverview Estate map shows: Church Street, High Street, and Kensington Terrace.
+The Belgrave and Riverview Estate is near the intersection of *Swann Road* and *Indooroopilly Road*.

 ![Belgrave and Riverview Estate, South Toowong](../assets/real-estate-maps/belgrave-and-riverview-estate.jpg){ width="45%" loading=lazy }